 Overview

-A regiment of snow-capped mountains – The Cordillera Real - defines the lake’s borders on the far horizon.
-The lake area is surprisingly well populated: the fertile soils on the lake shores support pretty adobe villages with fields stretching down to the water’s edge.
+According to legend, it was here in the sacred waters of Lake Titicaca that the Inca Sun God was born.
+The Cordillera Real, a regiment of snow-capped mountains, defines the lake’s borders on the far horizon.
+The lake area is surprisingly well populated, the fertile soils on the lake shores supporting pretty adobe villages with fields stretching down to the water’s edge.
 A holiday to Lake Titicaca offers you the chance to experience rich culture, history, wildlife as well as incomparable scenery.

 On the Peruvian side, close to the port of Puno, are the unique man-made reed islands of the Uros indians.
 The rugged, terraced islands of Amantani or Taquile, once lost in time, where the local population still lives a traditional way of life, now eagerly welcome visitors in a sensible, controlled way.
 Over the border in Bolivia are the serene islands of the Sun and the Moon, and the religious sanctuary of Copacabana, with a modest sandy beach, which lent its name to the somewhat larger one in Rio de Janeiro.